 Cysts are normal for ovaries.
 Because cysts are the sacs or follicles that contain the eggs.
 (And what would an ovary be without those?)
 Every month, your ovaries grow new follicles grow and then reabsorb them.
 So every month, your ovaries will have a completely different set of follicles.
 And every month, your ovaries will look different on ultrasound.

-The normal ovary should have—on average—6 to 12 variously sized follicles (more when you’re younger).
-The polycystic ovary has—by definition—more than 12 small undeveloped follicles (more than 25 when you’re younger).
+The normal ovary should have—on average—6 to 12 variously sized follicles (more if you’re a teenager).
+The polycystic ovary has—by definition—more than 12 small undeveloped follicles (more than 25 if you’re a teenager).

 But why are the follicles small and undeveloped?
 Because ovulation did not occur that month.
 The ultrasound cannot explain why ovulation did not occur, nor can it predict whether ovulation will occur the next month.
 Sometimes ovulation just doesn’t happen, and that’s why normal women have polycystic ovaries 25 percent of the time.
 Test them again in a few months, and their ovaries will be normal.
 That’s why all experts agree that PCOS cannot be diagnosed by ultrasound.

 (A quick note about other types of abnormal ovarian cysts.
 There are large functional cysts—which are the most common ‘ovarian cyst’— and can grow to 5 cm or larger, and sometimes require surgery.
 There are also pathological ovarian cysts such as dermoid cysts, hemorrhagic cysts and the chocolate cysts of endometriosis.
 Those are completely different sorts of problems, and do not enter into the discussion about polycystic ovarian syndrome.)

 The story that I hear most often runs something like this: 1) went on the Pill as a teenager for skin, 2) come off the Pill, 3) periods don’t show up (probably because of post-pill syndrome), 4) acne flares up (because of Pill-withdrawal), 5) ultrasound shows ovaries have a polycystic appearance, 6) doctor diagnoses PCOS without doing any blood tests, 7) doctor prescribes the Pill.

 Please understand: At times—and for all sorts of different reasons—you can face temporary obstacles to ovulation, which means you’ll have irregular periods and possibly polycystic ovaries.
 That does not mean that you have the hormonal condition of PCOS.